Live Previewing a Theme

 Once Stencil CLI is installed and a theme is downloaded, a

-.stencil configuration file can be initialized for the theme and development can begin.
+config.stencil.json configuration file (if using Stencil V3.1 release or later) can be initialized for the theme and development can begin.

 Stencil CLI uses Browsersync to serve up a live preview of a theme in development.
 When the preview is opened on multiple devices or browser windows, scroll, click, refresh and form actions are mirrored across the browser instances.